onenorth/social-sort/README.md

 		})(window,document,'script','//www.google-analytics.com/analytics.js','ga');

 		ga('create', 'UA-XXXXX-Y', 'auto');
-		ga('send', 'pageview', {
-			'title': document.title + ' | {4e8d0e01-15a1-47da-ab59-57c704caf1ed}'
+		ga('set', 'title', document.title + ' | {4e8d0e01-15a1-47da-ab59-57c704caf1ed}');
-		});
+		ga('send', 'pageview');

 	</script>

-Alternate examples of the Tracking Code is [here](https://github.com/onenorth/social-sort/blob/master/src/OneNorth.SocialSort.Test/Test1.html) and [here](https://github.com/onenorth/social-sort/blob/master/src/OneNorth.SocialSort.Test/Test2.html).
+Alternate examples of the Tracking Code are [here](https://github.com/onenorth/social-sort/blob/master/src/OneNorth.SocialSort.Test/Test1.html) and [here](https://github.com/onenorth/social-sort/blob/master/src/OneNorth.SocialSort.Test/Test2.html).
 This code is used for the unit tests and uses a newer pattern.

 Once the tracking code is added.
 You can navigate the site to increase the view counts within Google Analytics.

 ## Add the Social Interactions Tracking Code

-Adding the Tracking Code to handle social interactions is documented here: https://developers.google.com/analytics/devguides/collection/gajs/gaTrackingSocial.
+Adding the Tracking Code to handle social interactions is documented here: https://developers.google.com/analytics/devguides/collection/analyticsjs/social-interactions.
 This code is dependent on how the social interactions are implemented.

+Adding the following code to a button click event will register a social interaction when clicked.
+The code from above needs to be present on the page to properly register the associated title and item ID with the social interaction.

+    ga('send', 'social', 'facebook', 'like', window.location.href);

 # OneNorth.SocialSort API